luanpontolio/luanpontolio/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Full stack Web3 Developer
+- 🔭 I’m currently working as a Full stack Web3 Developer at Nubank
 - 🌱 Early contributor at [Ghost Labs](https://ghost.finance/)
 - 💬 I’m currently working with Solidity+TypeScript ❤️.
 - 👯 I’m looking to collaborate on Dapp, Defi, and DAO